RoyNisimov1/CHA/README.md

 ## Step Five: Repeat and shift padding
 We shift the padding by ```amount_to_shift**amount_to_shift % len(padding_list)```

-This process repeat 1000 times using the "s" as the message
+This process repeat 16 times using the "s" as the new message

 ## Step Six: Final
 We join this large list, turn that into an int, and then we return a HASHash object of it